UrosOgrizovic/RobertaPretraining/README.md

 Run `run_roberta.py`.
-In the `get_all_predictions()` function, you can swap out the model you fine-tuned with the default RoBERTa model by commenting out the first two lines of that function body.
-More specifically, do this:
+In the `get_all_predictions()` function, you can swap out the model you fine-tuned with the default RoBERTa model by commenting out the first two lines of that function's body:

 ```
 def get_all_predictions(text):